lukasoppermann/design-tokens/README.md

 #### Help develop this plugin
 If you are interested in helping please comment on any issue you would like to take on.
 I will get back to you to discuss how to implement it.

+## FAQ
+> I am getting `[object Object];` as a variable value after updating to the latest version This happend because of the introduction of [Token format](#Token format).
+The quick solution is to change the format to `Original (deprecated)`.
+However I do recommend to invest in using some custom transformers together with the `Standard` format.
+You can find some examples in this repo soon...